How You're Ruining Your Vision Without Even Realizing It

 "Not disposing of contacts within the recommended time frame and sleeping in contact lenses increases the risk of bacterial infection and inflammation in the eyes," says Joy.
 "Wearing contacts too long during the day can decrease the amount of oxygen to the eye and cause dry eyes or irritation.
 Swimming or showering in contact lenses is also a big no-no. You can put yourself at risk for a dangerous, sight threatening infection called Acanthamoeba, a type of amoeba that lives in the water, which can get trapped under contact lenses."

-Recommendation: "It is highly recommended to remove contact lenses while swimming, showering or taking a nap," advises Joy.
+The Remedy Rx: "It is highly recommended to remove contact lenses while swimming, showering or taking a nap," advises Joy.
 "Make sure to dispose your contacts regularly and give your eyes a break with glasses when you're able to."

 You're Not Exercising